-- 1. International Arts Education Standards: A Survey of the Arts Education Standards and Practices of Fifteen Countries and Regions outlines existing international standards and/or benchmarks for arts education in more than a dozen of the world's most educationally advanced countries.
+1. International Arts Education Standards: A Survey of the Arts Education Standards and Practices of Fifteen Countries and Regions outlines existing international standards and/or benchmarks for arts education in more than a dozen of the world's most educationally advanced countries.
 This report includes summaries of standards and practices, and includes a cross-referenced chart of common themes and ideas from Australia, Austria, Canada, China, Finland, Ireland, Japan, Netherlands, New Zealand, Scotland, Singapore, Sweden, United Kingdom, United States, and Venezuela.
-The arts standards of these countries were identified by NCCAS as exemplar resources for the coalition's writers and reviewers in their upcoming standards revision work. - 2.
-Arts Education Standards and 21st Century Skills is an analysis of the relationship between the 1994 National Standards for Arts Education and the 21st Century Skills Map in the Arts, published by the Partnership for 21st Century Skills.
+The arts standards of these countries were identified by NCCAS as exemplar resources for the coalition's writers and reviewers in their upcoming standards revision work.

+2. Arts Education Standards and 21st Century Skills is an analysis of the relationship between the 1994 National Standards for Arts Education and the 21st Century Skills Map in the Arts, published by the Partnership for 21st Century Skills.
 This report offers an analysis of the level of alignment between the current arts content standards and the skills, lesson examples, and outcomes included in the P21 Arts Map, across three grade bands in the disciplines of music, dance, visual art, and theatre.
-The arts map, created by the NCCAS professional education association members and released in 2010, identifies creativity, collaboration, critical thinking, and communication, as well as nine other skills developed through arts learning.
-NCCAS expects alignment with 21st century skills to be a fundamental aspect of the next generation of arts standards. - 3.
-College Learning in the Arts was conducted in two phases.
+The arts map, created by the NCCAS professional education association members and released in 2010, identifies creativity, collaboration, critical thinking, and communication, and nine other skills developed through arts learning.
+NCCAS expects alignment with 21st century skills to be a fundamental aspect of the next generation of arts standards.

+3. College Learning in the Arts was conducted in two phases.
 Phase I is a summary and analysis of accreditation standards-specifically those standards related to course content and instruction-for schools offering two- and four-year degrees in the arts.
 The second portion is a review of course goals for all AP courses in the arts, including AP Studio Art, AP Art History, and AP Music Theory.
 Finally, a survey of college textbooks in the arts is presented, in an effort to identify which types of arts information and content are most widely available on college campuses.
 Most of the material that was reviewed was rather broad in its treatment of the standards, and consequently the analysis of these resources is equally broad.
-In an effort to obtain more specific information about particular expectations of student arts performance at the college level, College Board researchers coordinated Phase II of this project, a national survey of professors and department heads in dance, music, theatre, visual arts, and media arts in two- and four-year colleges throughout the United States. - 4.
-A Review of Selected State Arts Standards examines the recently revised arts education standards (in dance, music, theatre, and visual arts) of eight states and districts; reviews media arts standards in four states or districts; and analyzes possible links between the new National Arts Education Standards and the Common Core State Standards in English Language Arts and Math.
+In an effort to obtain more specific information about particular expectations of student arts performance at the college level, College Board researchers coordinated Phase II of this project, a national survey of professors and department heads in dance, music, theatre, visual arts, and media arts in two- and four-year colleges throughout the United States.

+4. A Review of Selected State Arts Standards examines the recently revised arts education standards (in dance, music, theatre, and visual arts) of eight states and districts; reviews media arts standards in four states or districts; and analyzes possible links between the new National Arts Education Standards and the Common Core State Standards in English Language Arts and Math.
 This report looks at the revised arts standards of seven states and one district in the United States: Colorado, Florida, Michigan, New Jersey, New York City (which also included the discipline area of "moving image."), North Carolina, Tennessee, and Washington.
-The second part of the report focuses on the relatively new arts form of
+The second part of the report focuses on the relatively new arts form of media arts, offering definitions, examples of best practice, and standards structure and organization in four states/districts: Los Angeles Unified School District, Minnesota, New York City, and South Carolina.